Harviestoun Brewery

 Harviestoun Brewery is a craft brewery based in Alva in Clackmannanshire, Scotland.

 History

 Harviestoun Brewery was founded in 1983 by Ken Brooker in a 200-year-old stone barn on a farm, near Tillicoultry and Dollar in Clackmannanshire.
 In 2004 the brewery moved to Alva Industrial Estate in nearby Alva.

 Harviestoun was bought by Caledonian Brewery in 2006.
-Following the takeover of Caledonian by Scottish & Newcastle in 2008, Harviestoun became independent again - it was bought by a group of Caledonian Brewery directors.
+Following the takeover of Caledonian by Scottish & Newcastle in 2008, Harviestoun became independent again – it was bought by a group of Caledonian Brewery directors.

 Beers

 Harviestoun produce a range of cask ales, craft lagers and filtered bottled beers.

-Harviestoun brew a beer called Ola Dubh (Scottish Gaelic for ‘engine oil’) which is brewed in old Highland Park distillery casks and is 8% abv.
+Harviestoun brew a beer called Ola Dubh (Scottish Gaelic for ‘black oil’) which is brewed in old Highland Park distillery casks and is 8% abv.

 Awards

 Schiehallion was awarded the World's Best Pilsner in 2008 at the World Beer Awards, and the year previous in 2007, Bitter & Twisted was awarded World's Best Ale.